 “it’s so helpful to read about strong, quiet heroes like Naio who also struggle with real fears.”

 “I loved this story and the underlying theme of acceptance.
 It feels very familiar and relevant in this moment.”

 “I love all the different stories about Luna.
 It’s a wonderful way to present the idea that we all understand the world through our different circumstances, locations, and experiences.”

-All of my books are printed by Eberhardt Press, an independent printer in Portland, Oregon on a Ryobi 2-color offset press, with a limited run of casebound editions made by Windy Weather Bindery.
+All of my books are printed by Eberhardt Press, an independent, printer in Portland, Oregon on a Ryobi 2-color offset press.
+A limited from of casebound editions made my Windy Weather Bindery.